top of page

 Tairawhiti Environment Centre

-I'm from Turanga(Gisborne).
-I am the Inanga spawning project coordinator for the Tairawhiti region.
-I love the outdoors & am passionate about taking care of our whenua, awa & moana through communities working together.
-I was an enviroschools facilitator growing sustainable schools, rangatahi & communities, supporting learning, exploration, connection & action projects within their local environment.
-I get a real buzz when communities come together to connect with their whenua, ngahere & awa to create & carry out action to restore their place.
+Kirsty is the Īnanga spawning project coordinator for the Tairawhiti region.
+She loves the outdoors & am passionate about taking care of our whenua, awa & moana through communities working together.
+Previous she was an enviroschools facilitator growing sustainable schools, rangatahi & communities, supporting learning, exploration, connection and action projects within their local environment.
+She loves seeing communities come together to connect with their whenua, ngahere & awa to create and carry out action to restore their spaces.

 Based in Gisborne